-The D&AD (Design and Art Direction) award scheme attracts student entries from all over the world, students can work individually or in teams.
-The briefs are written and judged by leading professionals, and are designed to challenge the students creativity, craft and communication skills.
+The D&AD award scheme attracts thousands of entries and students can work individually or in teams.
+The briefs are written and judged by leading professionals, and are designed to challenge the students’ creativity, craft and communication skills.

 Charles Young and Jennifer Carter, for their Adidas work

 Serena Moseley and Bethan Harris Brown, for their Nationwide + Shelter work

 Lauren Ashton & Melissa Sharpe, for their Digital McKinsey work